 In connection with the gas supply acquired by the Corporation under the J. Aron II Purchase Agreement, the Corporation entered into two commodity swap agreements covering the quantities of gas purchased under such agreement.
 Effective August 1, 2016, one of the commodity swap providers novated its half of the commodity swaps to the other commodity swap provider, as a result of their decision to exit the commodity swap business.
-Under the swap agreement, the Corporation will pay market price for natural gas over a 20 year period and receive a fixed natural gas price for notional quantities of natural gas at various pricing points that correspond to the quantities and related delivery points under the J. Aron II Purchase Agreement, as amended.
+Under the swap agreement, the Corporation will pay market price for natural gas over a 20-year period and receive a fixed natural gas price for notional quantities of natural gas at various pricing points that correspond to the quantities and related delivery points under the J. Aron II Purchase Agreement, as amended.

 The amendment to the J. Aron II Purchase Agreement included converting prepaid gas deliveries to pay-as-you-go deliveries, which began in November 2013 and ends in December 2026.
 The price of gas purchased by the Corporation is based on the first of the month Index of natural gas prices for the applicable delivery point at which such gas is delivered.
+In 2018, the Corporation purchased 454,294 MMBtu of gas under the contract.

 The Corporation has contracted to purchase the following volumes of gas from J. Aron through December 2026 at a discount to spot market pricing on a pay-as-you-go basis: